r-p-22/3DVisionProject/README.md

 4. replace image_rep.txt with image.txt containing all image names (not just 5), also add all images to image/ folder
 5. run project using `./3DVisionProject data/images.txt data/points.txt`

 Hope you get it working.
 It should
-- Load the sift features from a file (fast option),
-- ouput the group members,
-- output 3d locations for given 3dpoint indexes for a reduced points.txt file (with less points for testing) and
-- run the planeFit function of Nektarios.
+- run the main function
+- do the grouping by reading all information from the text file in the grouping/ folder.

 > This project requires an installation of openCV on your computer.
 If the makefile throws and error that's probably why.